Umair706/nodejs-utils/utils/tcp/connection-pool/README.md

 * **maxConnections:** The maximum number of connections that the pool can hold.
 To get a connection from the pool, call the getConnection method.
 This method returns a promise that resolves with a connection object.
 The connection object has a busy property that indicates whether the connection is being used or not.

-To release a connection back to the pool, call the **releaseConnection** method and pass the connection object as an argument.
+To release a connection back to the pool, call the '**releaseConnection**'  method and pass the connection object as an argument.
 This will set the busy property of the connection object to false.

-To end all connections in the pool, call the **end** method.
+To end all connections in the pool, call the '**end**' method.
 This will destroy all the connections in the pool and reset the pool.

 Here's an example of how to use the connection pool:
 ```